Understanding Your Current AI Visibility: A Self-Assessment Guide

 The way customers discover your brand is changing faster than most marketers realize.
-While you’ve spent years optimizing for Google rankings, a new battleground has emerged—one where your brand’s visibility depends not on clicks, but on citations in AI-generated answers.
-Today, 37% of product discovery queries start in AI interfaces, and 83% of people prefer AI-powered searches over traditional search engines.
-With 314 million people using AI daily, the stakes have never been higher.
+While you’ve spent years optimizing for Google rankings, a new battleground has emerged, one where your brand’s visibility depends not on clicks, but on citations in AI-generated answers.
+Today, 37% of product discovery queries start in AI interfaces, 83% of people prefer AI-powered searches over traditional search engines, and 314 million people use AI daily.

 To manage AI visibility effectively, you need to measure it.
 But what exactly should you measure?
 Six core metrics define your brand’s AI visibility and provide actionable insights for optimization.